 Designed to prepare recruits for the rigors of a career as a New Jersey State Trooper, physical training consists of approximately four two hour sessions per week.
 Recruits are required to take and pass four physical training tests.
 Endurance running is also a large part of the physical training program.
 Recruits begin week one with a daily 1.5 mile run which increases by 10% per week to a maximum of five miles at an 8 minute pace.
 Body weight resistance exercises are also used in order to increase the muscular strength and conditioning.

-Teaches the recruits the proper handling and care of issued state police firearms which includes the Sig Sauer 9mm and Benelli shotgun.
+Teaches the recruits the proper handling and care of issued state police firearms which includes the Glock 9mm and Benelli shotgun.
 Recruits participate in approximately 60 hours of firearms instruction and are required to qualify on the range with each weapon.

-Driving consists of approximately 21 hours of instruction that takes place on a driving course designed to simulate various driving conditions.
+Driving consists of approximately 21 hours of instruction that takes place on a driving course and in a driving simulator designed to simulate various driving conditions.
 Each recruit receives 6 hours of defensive driving classroom instruction.
 Each recruit is required to show proficiency in the operation of marked troop transportation.